pganssle-talks/pytexas-2020-upstream-bugs/0000/03/04/wrapper-functions.md

 - The workaround is very simple
 - You are indifferent between the bug-triggering and workaround code.

+Notes:

+The first step is to try to introduce a workaround.
+In this case, we can work around the bug pretty trivially here by passing the argument by keyword rather than position, so I add a little TODO comment indicating why I chose to write the code this way, and move on.

+This sort of thing works just fine when you only hit the bug in one place and the workaround is very simple.
+It's also very reasonable if you are indifferent between the version that triggers the code and the version that doesn't — in this case I don't have any particular preference for positional arguments, so it's not a big deal to switch this permanently.

+S: 1m15s
+T: 6:30

 --

 # Wrapper functions